“Liz !!! I have a bunch of followers but none of them would never buy my product or service!” 😟

 - Create posts that project the type of image that does appeal to your target audience

 - Use your more successful competitors as inspiration and study their methods to see if they’re doing something different than you are

 - Don’t be afraid to be yourself

 While some images of you are a good thing, make sure they are images that would encourage your target customer to want to know more about you, that inspires confidence in your abilities.
-As an example – a photo of you handing keys over to your new buyers at the end of a successful close is good.
-A picture of you partying with your friends – save that one for your personal social accounts.
+As an example – a photo of you with happy clients using your product is good, or when you’re creating a new product .
+A picture of you partying with your friends obviously having had too much of a good time, well, save that one for your personal social accounts.

 Study your analytics

 Very often we think we’re attracting one type of person and we’re way off base.
 Taking the time to learn how to interpret your analytics will help you narrow down when the customers you’re looking for are online.
 It’s important to be online then too.
 That’s when you have the highest chance of engagement.

 The Best Way to Find and Keep a Tribe Happy

 Be yourself.
 People that have the same humor, interests and beliefs as you do, will find you and stick with you.
 They already like you.
 Keep posting things they like, answering their questions, being online with them, helping them and pretty soon your tribe will trust you and be ready to buy from you.